 Making your own Taco Seasoning Mix at home is as easy as tossing in some salt, pepper, spices, and herbs onto your food while it’s cooking on the pan.
 So why aren’t we making it ourselves more often?
 All it takes is a little planning and a good recipe to start with.
 The best part about making it yourself is that you’re in control of the sodium content.

 If there is anything I’ve learned so far this year about eating smarter, it’s that almost everything we eat has sodium in it.
-Did you know that?
-It’s pretty clear to anyone who reads the nutrition label on a package how much sodium they’re getting with it, but what some people don’t know is that too much sodium can be harmful in the long run.
+It’s pretty clear to anyone who reads the nutrition label on a package how much sodium they’re getting with it, but what some people don’t know is that too much of it can be harmful in the long run.

 That’s not to say that everyone should avoid sodium, however, because our bodies need sodium believe it or not.
 The problem with sodium is that a lot of us are eating too much of it.

 The American Heart Association recommends “no more than 2,300 milligrams (mg) a day and moving toward an ideal limit of no more than 1,500 mg per day for most adults.”